NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

             json.dump(comment_mapping, f, indent=4)
 ```

-The end result here is a `data/` directory containing all of the processed data from our API requests.
-The `data/comments/` directory contains individual JSON files representing each top-level comment (GitHub's issues) and each reply (GitHub's comments on issues), named for the `id` field returned by the API.
-The `data/commenters/` directory holds a single JSON file for each commenter.
+The result is a `data/` directory containing the processed data from our API requests.
+The `data/comments/` directory has an individual JSON file for each comment, named for the `id` returned by the API.
+The `data/commenters/` directory holds a JSON file for each commenter.

 ```
 ❯ tree data